BCG-X-Official/facet/README.rst

 .. image:: _static/gamma_logo.jpg

-Facet is an open source library to for human-explainable AI.
+Facet is an open source library for human-explainable AI.
 It combines sophisticated model inspection and model-based simulation to enable better explanations of your machine learning models.